Jaime Guzmán

-Jaime Jorge Guzmán Errázuriz (June 28, 1946 – April 1, 1991) was a Chilean constitutional law professor, politician, and founding member of the conservative Independent Democratic Union party.
+Jaime Jorge Guzmán Errázuriz (28 June 1946 – 1 April 1991) was a Chilean constitutional law professor, politician, and founding member of the conservative Independent Democratic Union party.
 In the 1960s, he strongly opposed the University Reform movement and became an active organizer of the Gremialist movement.
 Guzmán vehemently opposed President Salvador Allende and later became a trusted advisor of General Augusto Pinochet and his dictatorship.
 As a professor of Constitutional Law, Guzmán played a significant role in drafting the 1980 Chilean Constitution.
-He briefly served as a senator during the transition to democracy before being assassinated in 1991 by members of the communist urban guerrilla organization group, the Manuel Rodríguez Patriotic Front (Autonomous).
+He briefly served as a senator during the transition to democracy before being assassinated in 1991 by members of the communist urban guerrilla organization, the Manuel Rodríguez Patriotic Front (Autonomous).

 Early life

+Jaime Jorge Guzmán Errázuriz was born on 28 June 1946 in Santiago, into a traditional family of the Santiago upper class.
+His father, Jorge Guzmán Reyes, was a sports director at the Catholic University, and his mother, Carmen Errázuriz Edwards, was a travel agent and a descendant of two of Chile's most prominent families, the Errázuriz and the Edwards.
+He had two sisters, Rosario and María Isabel, and spent much of his childhood in the company of his maternal grandfather, the conservative senator Maximiano Errázuriz Valdés.

-Jaime Jorge Guzmán Errázuriz was born in Santiago to Jorge Guzmán Reyes, a sports leader at the Catholic University, and Carmen Errázuriz Edwards, a travel agent.
-He attended the Colegio de los Sagrados Corazones de Santiago from 1951 to 1962, where he displayed an early interest in literature and demonstrated strong leadership qualities.
-Even during his senior year, Guzmán showed a keen interest in political life, and he graduated from high school at the young age of 15.
+Guzmán did not have a close relationship with his mother, who constantly reproached his father for his bohemian lifestyle; Guzmán was much closer to his father.
+He attended the Colegio de los Sagrados Corazones from 1951 to 1962, where he was considered an outstanding student who assisted at school masses.
+From an early age he received a strong religious education; the priest and professor Osvaldo Lira had a marked influence on his development.
+During his school years Guzmán served as president of the Literary Academy and demonstrated strong leadership qualities, graduating from secondary school at the age of 15.

+After completing his schooling in 1962, Guzmán traveled to Europe and was particularly captivated by Francoist Spain.
+In letters to his mother he expressed admiration for Francisco Franco, José Antonio Primo de Rivera, and the Francoist soldiers who died during the Spanish Civil War.
+Of Franco, he wrote: "Francisco Franco cannot be classified as a dictator, since his coming to power is more than legitimized by a people who rose up in arms for God, for Spain, and for Franco."

-In 1963, at the age of 16, Guzmán was accepted to study law at the Pontifical Catholic University of Chile, where he graduated in 1968 with the highest honors.
-He was awarded the Monseñor Carlos Casanueva prize for being the best student in his class.
+Guzmán had initially considered becoming a priest, and later a philosophy professor, but under pressure from his mother he enrolled to study law at the Pontifical Catholic University of Chile in 1963.
+He graduated in 1968 with the highest honors and was awarded the Monseñor Carlos Casanueva prize for being the best student in his class, as well as the prize of the Institute of Criminal Sciences.

-During his university years, Guzmán founded the conservative political movement Movimiento Gremial Universitario, which in 1968 won the presidency of the student union at the Pontifical Catholic University of Chile.
-The movement maintained almost uninterrupted leadership until 2009, when the left-wing group Nueva Acción Universitaria (NAU) became the majority.
-The Movimiento Gremial quickly expanded to the main universities in Chile.

 According to writer Óscar Contardo, Guzmán was identified as gay within a portfolio held by the National Intelligence Directorate.